 My first day in Reykjavik was quite rainy.
 It rained pretty much all day.
 What’s better than staying indoors and checking out museums?
 Can’t think of anything else!
 Reykjavik has many, many and many museums so you will never get bored if you run out of things to do.

-Although Iceland is known for it’s natural hot springs, there are some outdoor pools in Reykjavik that you can visit if you’re feeling too lazy to travel far.
+Although Iceland is known for it’s natural hot springs, there are some outdoor pools in Reykjavik that you can visit if you’re not up for an adventure and just want to relax.
 There are local buses that you can take.
 Normally the water temperature in those pools are 35-39 degree Celcius.
-There are different ranges of water temperature.
+There are different ranges of water temperatures.
 They also have steam rooms – which can be way too hot.
 The geothermal pools are absolutely awesome if you’re looking for some relaxation!

 The Icelandic people love whales and puffins so much that they like to eat them!
 I’m not a fan of the idea so I stayed away from that but if you’re into trying authentic local food then some restaurants will provide this type of food for you to try.
 I loved trying hot chocolate at different restaurants/cafe’s.
 Food in Iceland is also quite expensive so just a heads up!
 Expect any simple meal to be at least $20 CAD.
 They love their hot dogs.
 I didn’t really catch the hype.
 It tasted pretty basic and they were very small compared to hot dogs that you can find in Canada.
 I thought Icelandic coke is the best coke you can ever find.
 Their water is known to be the cleanest and best water of the world so their coke being SO good did not take me by surprise at all.
 Of course, you would have to actually enjoy drinking CocaCola to appreciate this.

 You can explore the Icelandic culture through your flea market experience.
 There are traditional clothes, accessories and Icelandic food available for you to enjoy!

 5. The Harpa